 Spatial Frequency Evaluation

 To assess spatial frequency, place the rodent onto the circular platform [1] in the center of a virtual reality chamber comprised of four computer monitors showing vertical sine wave gratings circling the chamber at a velocity of 12 degrees per second [2].
+The video camera positioned at the top of the chamber [1] should project the rodent’s behavior live on the computer monitor [2].
 Videographer: This step is important!

 WIDE: Talent placing rodent onto platform